Updated: May 5

 Image from: https://www.towcestermedicalcentre.co.uk/self-help/alcohol-information/

-To help keep a track on your alcohol intake I would recommend the drinkware app or website (link below), or as a very basic rule of thumb, drink less than 7 alcoholic drinks per week.
+To help keep track of your alcohol intake I would recommend the drinkware app or website (link below), or as a very basic rule of thumb, drink less than 7 alcoholic drinks per week.

 Being outdoors can be very beneficial to your physical, mental, and emotional health and is highly recommended for all populations of all ages.
 Sunlight is also good for your health by helping to regulate your natural circadian rhythm (a.k.a. your body clock) and providing the best possible source of Vitamin D between March and October in the UK.
 However, overexposure to ultraviolet (UV) light from the sun (or sunbeds) is the main cause of skin cancer and you should therefore take care when in the sun to minimise these risks.
 Ultraviolet light has 2 main forms UVA and UVB.
 UVB is responsible for the burning that occurs from prolonged, unprotected sun exposure (think B for burn).
 The sun protection factor (or SPF) that is displayed on suncream is a guide to how much protection you receive from UVB radiation.
 The amount of protection from using suncream increases with an increase in SPF but your ability to get a tan is not affected by which SPF you choose.
 No suncream will filter 100% of UVB and you may be shocked by the differences in protection as the protection received does not increase in a linear fashion.
 Here is a guide to the different SPFs:

 As you can see suncream with an SPF below 10 offer quite poor levels of protection and there are no significant levels of increased protection with SPFs above 30.
 Therefore, as long as you use at least a suncream with an SPF of 30 you will be staying sun safe.
 But, UVB protection is only half the story.
 UVA radiation penetrates deeper into your skin and causes premature ageing of the skin (think A for age).
-This is why people who spend unhealthy amounts of time in the sun often get more wrinkles and a leathery look to their skin.
-UVA protection is sometime less obvious than UVB SPF but is included on all quality suncreams.
+This is why people who spend unhealthy amounts of time in the sun or on sunbeds often get more wrinkles and a leathery look to their skin.
+UVA protection is sometimes less obvious than UVB SPF but is included on all quality suncream bottles.
 UVA protection is on a star scale from 1 star (worst) to 5 stars (best).

 As a good general rule, always chose a suncream from a trusted provider with a 3 star minimum UVA rating and an SPF of 30+.
 In addition to using suncream here are some other bits of advice to staying sun safe.